aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 - creates an AuthorizerFactory, which consumes actor types of Authorizer bindings to create stateless instances of Authorizer implementations and maintains a mapping between type and Authorizer instance.

-- creates a SecurityControlRegistry, which provides access to SecurityControl from attached ServiceMetadataManager.
+- creates a SecurityControlRegistry, which provides access to ServiceMetadata level SecurityControl from attached ServiceMetadataManager.

 - creates a WeaveAuthFilter and hook it into Java Servlet Filter chain.
 WeaveAuthFilter is stitched with SecurityControlRegistry, AuthenticatorFactory and AuthorizerFactory.